 the military is famous for its high level of training.
 There are some jobs that don’t translate well into the civilian sector (tank driving and artillery crew members come to mind), but there are plenty of career fields that translate extremely well to the civilian sector: a variety of jobs in the medical and dentistry fields, aircraft and vehicle maintenance, communications, small electronics repair, radar and avionics, air traffic control, military police, firefighters, logistics and supply, pilots and other aviation fields, construction and civil engineering, and more.

 The military provides its members with an excellent Tuition Assistance program, matching up to 100% of your tuition costs (up to a certain dollar limit per course and per year) while you are active duty.
 Through the military I was able to complete my degree without spending a dime on classes – the only thing I spent money on was my books, which I was able to resell after taking my classes.

 The military also offers the Montgomery GI Bill, which gives military members the opportunity to attend school after they have separated from the military.
 The GI Bill offers veterans a monthly stipend to attend the school of their choice – the amount of money can range from just over a thousand dollars per month to full coverage, depending on which plan you are on.
-Here is a GI Bill School search tool to help find schools which accept the GI Bill.
+Here is a GI Bill guide that provides more in-depth information about the GI Bill.

 Military discounts and other benefits

 Many companies at a local and national level offer military members military discounts on various items and services.
 If you have a military ID card – it never hurts to ask for a discount!
 Large companies such as Disney and Anheuser-Bush also offer military members free admission to their theme parks.